DrWalrusMD/TerraformingWithAWS/README.md

 ## Instructions

-1. Run `git pull https://github.com/DrWalrusMD/TerraformingWithAWS.git` in the same folder Terraform and Git are initialized in
+1. Run `git pull https://github.com/DrWalrusMD/TerraformingWithAWS.git` in the same folder Git is initialized in
+2. Run `terraform init` to initialize the folder for Terraform
-2. Place the generated SSH keys "keypair" and "keypair.pub" in the same folder that `git pull` was ran
+3. Place the generated SSH keys "keypair" and "keypair.pub" in the same folder that `git pull` was ran
-3. Set Environment Variables with the Access and Secret Access keys for the AWS IAM User being used
+4. Set Environment Variables with the Access and Secret Access keys for the AWS IAM User being used

  Linx/MacOS: